The LNAT essay is an opportunity to demonstrate your ability to construct a reasoned, persuasive and balanced argument to the Admissions Tutors.

 You’re probably accustomed to writing essays at school now and you religiously follow the oft-stated rule about answering the precise question set.
-You’re good at expressing yourself concisely.
-You might be wondering nonetheless: how can I take my LNAT essays a step further?
+You’re good at expressing yourself concisely, but you might be wondering nonetheless: how can I take my LNAT essays a step further?
 Read on to see how.

 A good LNAT essay is the product of two things: